 BAD BUGS IN SPRING ON RISE WITH FULL FORCE

-The photo here is a shot of a collection I have of bugs collected around a home.
+The photo here is a shot of a collection of bugs in Kansas City collected around many homes.
 The Cicada killer is viewed here in this picture.
-Cicada Killers are a large univoltine wasp endemic and widespread in the Kansas City area.
-The Female Cicada Killer nest in soil and provision their cells with paralysed cicadas.
+Cicada Killers are giant univoltine wasps endemic and widespread bugs in Kansas City.
+The Female Cicada Killer nests in soil and provision its cells with paralyzed cicadas.

-Pest control in Kansas City is going to be on the rise this year due to the increase in pest activity in and around the Kansas City Metro area.
+This year, pest control in Kansas City will rise due to increased bugs in Kansas City and pest activity in and around the Kansas City Metro area.

-We are starting to get an increase in calls to our office concerning Ants, which include Carpenter Ants, Odorous House Ants and Pavement Ants.
-Now there are other ants out there that are affecting the home in Kansas City but the Three ants listed above are the ones we will get calls for the most.
+We are getting more calls to our office concerning bugs in Kansas City.
+Ants include Carpenter Ants, Odorous House Ants, and Pavement Ants.
+Now other ant bugs in Kansas City are out there that affect your home as well.
+The three ants listed above are the ones we will get calls for the most.
 A brief description of the Carpenter ant is below.

-Brown Recluse Spiders: This is the spider we get most calls from and people have the most stories about.
-Most of the calls that come into our office are from people that say they have spiders and know it is a brown recluse spider.
-Most of the time it is NOT a brown recluse but some other species of spider.
-Although the brown recluse spider is the most common spider I see in peoples homes here in Kansas and Missouri it is generally not the one that is causing the problems.
-Due to their nature of being a recluse you don’t always know you have this spider in your home.
-The Wolf spider, house spider and cellar spider is the most common spider we treat for when we are called out to a place that complains about spiders.
+Brown Recluse Spiders: This is the spider we get the most calls from and people have the most stories about.
+Most calls coming into our office are from people who say they have bugs in Kansas City.
+Especially spiders, and know it is a brown recluse spider.
+Most of the time, it is NOT a brown recluse but some other spider species.
+Although the brown recluse spider is the most common, I see it in people’s homes in Kansas and Missouri.
+It is generally not the one that is causing the problems.
+Due to the nature of being a recluse, you don’t always know you have this spider in your home.
+The Wolf, house, and cellar spiders are the most common spiders we treat when we are called out to a place that complains about spiders.

-The brown recluse spider is a venomous spider endemic to Kansas and Missouri it is 6-20 mm long, has 6 eyes with a brown body, sometimes deep yellow and usually markings on dorsal side of cephalothorax.
-The pattern on the brown recluse spiders suggest nicknames like fiddleback spider, brown fiddler or violin spider.
+The brown recluse spider is a venomous spider endemic to Kansas and Missouri.
+It is 6-20 mm long, has six eyes with a brown body, sometimes deep yellow, and usually marks on the cephalothorax’s dorsal side.
+The brown recluse spider’s pattern suggests nicknames like fiddleback, brown fiddler, or violin spider.